 FREEDOM OF INFORMATION AND PROTECTION OF PRIVACY Region of Queens Municipality is subject to the Freedom of Information and Protection of Privacy Act (FOIPOP).
 The Municipal Government Act – Part XX provides guidance and authority on municipal FOIPOP.
 Together, these pieces of legislation provide for Municipal transparency and accountability to the public, while protecting individual privacy rights and personal information.

 Everybody has the right to access most recorded information held at Region of Queens Municipality.
 The legislation mentioned above also provides details on what information cannot be released to the public.

 HOW TO REQUEST INFORMATION

 To request access to information, please complete the following form and pay the $5.00 application fee at Region of Queens Municipality Administration Building at 249 White Point Road, Liverpool, NS.
-Applications submitted by mail can be addressed to Eric J. Levy, Municipal Clerk and Diversity Coordinator, 249 White Point Road, Liverpool NS B0T 1K0.
+Applications submitted by mail can be addressed to Angela Green, Administrative Assistant - Administration, 249 White Point Road, Liverpool NS B0T 1K0.
 Cheques payable to Region of Queens Municipality.

 WHAT TO EXPECT